 ...

-The after-treatment system is considered to be of the continuous regeneration type if the conditions declared by the manufacturer occur during the test during a sufficient time and the emission results do not scatter by more than ±25 per cent or 0.005 g/kWh, whichever is greater.
+The after-treatment system is considered to be of the continuous regeneration type if the conditions declared by the manufacturer occur during the test during a sufficient time and the emission results do not scatter by more than ±25 per cent for the gaseous components and by not more than ±25 per cent or 0.005 g/kWh, whichever is greater, for PM.

 Section 6.6.2., amend to read